 If surgery is your last resort, do work with your doctor and healthcare provider to determine the most suitable type for your condition.

-Losing the ability to control movement in your finger is not only frustrating but also painful
+Losing the ability to control movement in your finger is not only frustrating but also painful.
+Fortunately, trigger finger treatments are relatively straightforward and usually effective.

 - National Health Service (NHS) – United Kingdom.
 2022.
 Trigger Finger.
 [Accessed 8 May 2022].